cppalliance/safe-cpp/proposal/draft.md

 * User defined - manually relocate the operand into the new object.
 This can be used for fixing internal addresses, like those used to implement sentinels in standard linked lists and maps.
 * `= trivial` - Trivially copyable types are already trivially relocatable.
 But other types may be trivially relocatable as well, like `box`, `unique_ptr`, `rc`, `arc` and `shared_ptr`.
 * `= default` - A defaulted or implicitly declared relocation constructor is implemented by the compiler with one of three strategies: types with safe destructors are trivially relocated; aggregate types use member-wise relocation; and other types are move-constructed into the new data, and the old operand is destroyed.
 * `= delete` - A deleted relocation constructor _pins_ a type.
 Objects of that type can't be relocated.
 A `rel-expression` is a SFINAE failure.
-Rust uses its `std::Pin`[^pin] pin type as a container for structs with with address-sensitive states.
+Rust uses its `std::Pin`[@pin] pin type as a container for structs with with address-sensitive states.
 That's an option with Safe C++'s deleted relocation constructors.
 Or, users can write user-defined relocation constructors to update address-sensitive states.

 Relocation constructors are always noexcept.
 It's used to implement the drop-and-replace semantics of assignment expressions.
 If a relocation constructor was throwing, it might leave objects involved in drop-and-replace in illegal uninitialized states.
 An uncaught exception in a user-defined or defaulted relocation constructor will panic and terminate.

 ## Choice types

 The new `choice` type is a type safe discriminated union.
 It's equivalent to Rust's `enum` type.
 Choice types contain a list of alternatives, each with an optional payload type.
 Choice does not replace C++'s enum type, which is still available to support support existing code.

 Scoped enums and unscoped enums with fixed underlying types are permitted to hold values outside of the listed enumerators, as long as the value is within the range of the underlying type.
 But choice types only contain the alternatives listed in their definitions, making them easier to reason about.
 There's no safe conversion between choice types and their underlying types; programmers must use choice initializers to create new choice objects and _match-expressions_ to interrogate them.